q-rz/TUCKET/README.md

 A tensor time series data structure for efficient and accurate factor analysis over time ranges

-## Datasets

-Please put the datasets in the folder `inputs/`.

-**Note:** Due to the large sizes of datasets, please email `rq5 AT illinois DOT edu` to request for the datasets.
+**Note:** Due to the large sizes of datasets, please email `rq5 AT illinois DOT edu` to request for the datasets and put the datasets in the folder `inputs/`.

 ## Dependencies